-In this post I am going to look at whether the favourite team tends to win more when it comes to games from mainstream football leagues.
+In this post I am going to look at whether the favourite team tends to win more frequently when it comes to fixtures in mainstream football leagues.
 I will also be investigating some other closely related stats including how much more likely a strong favourite might be to win and how often underdog teams tend to win given their much higher pre-match odds.

 I will be determining the favourite based upon odds data from Bet365 and the football results data I will be using for this post will be from the last 3 full seasons (2017/2018 to 2019/2020) of the following mainstream European leagues: